This is about addressing modes.

 The default version returns true for all decls.

-This hook should return the DECL of a function that implements reciprocal of the builtin function with builtin function code fn, or
+This hook should return the DECL of a function that implements the reciprocal of the machine-specific builtin function fndecl, or

 This hook should return the DECL of a function f that given an address addr as an argument returns a mask m that can be used to extract from two vectors the relevant data that resides in addr in case addr is not properly aligned.